watem-sedem/watem-sedem/docs/input.rst

 sediment through the model domain.
 Every pixel in the model domain must contain a land cover value.
 Every value > 0 indicates a unique agricultural field.
-So, all pixels of an agricultural field have the same value et pixels belonging to a different parcel have different value.
+So, all pixels of an agricultural field have the same value at pixels belonging to a different parcel have different value.
 The definition of these unique parcel values are important to define the routing within a parcel.
 Note that the data type of this raster is integer 16.